nlamirault/enigma/README.md

 ### KMS

-To use the Amazon KMS, :
+To use the Amazon KMS :

 * Creates a KMS key via the AWS Console and store its ID (a UUID)
 * Setup the AWS region